tobecrazy/workflow-n8n/README.md

 ![Workflow Example](n8n_mcp_demo.gif)

 ### Playwright Browser Automation
-This n8n setup includes Playwright browser automation capabilities with system Chromium.
-The setup includes:
+This n8n setup includes Playwright for browser automation, with the following features:

+- **System Dependencies**: The Docker image includes all necessary system dependencies for Playwright and Chromium.
-- System Chromium browser for better performance
+- **Chromium Browser**: Uses the system's own Chromium browser for better performance and compatibility.
-- Playwright configuration script that handles browser detection
+- **Setup Script**: A `playwright-setup.sh` script runs on container startup to configure the environment, ensuring Playwright can locate and use the system's Chromium instance.
+- **Environment Variables**: The `PLAYWRIGHT_BROWSERS_PATH` is set to `0` to prevent Playwright from downloading its own browser binaries, and other variables are configured for seamless integration.
-- Support for n8n Playwright nodes
+- **n8n Node Support**: Fully supports n8n's Playwright nodes for building browser-based automation workflows.
-- Environment variables properly configured for Playwright

 ### Tomcat Server
 This project also includes a complete Tomcat server setup with: